MarkRijckenberg/samr/README.md

 If the short instructions are not enough, read on.

-### Full instructions for Ubuntu
+### Full instructions for Ubuntu 14.04 LTS 64-bit

-These instructions will install the development version of `samr` inside a Python 3.3 virtualenv and were thought for a blank, vanilla Ubuntu 14.04 and tested using [Docker](https://www.docker.com/) (awesome tool btw).
+These instructions will install the development version of `samr` inside a Python 3.3 virtualenv and were thought for a blank, vanilla Ubuntu 14.04 LTS 64-bit and tested using [Docker](https://www.docker.com/) (awesome tool btw).
 They should work more or less unchanged with other Ubuntu versions and Debian-based OSs.